Overview of Europe's Spaceport

 Guiana Propellant Plant (UPG)

-In this plant the solid propellant for the Ariane-5 boosters is produced and the boosters are filled.
+In this plant the solid propellant for the Ariane-5 and Vega boosters are produced then the boosters are filled.
 The Ariane-5 boosters arrive from Europe in three parts: the cylindrical central and aft segments, and the forward nose.
 The two central and aft segments are cleaned and coated using a special procedure before being assembled and filled with 107 tonnes of solid propellant.
 The forward segment arrives from Italy fully loaded with propellant.

 The propellant plant is located in French Guiana to avoid hazardous transportation of the large Ariane-5 boosters by ship.
 It is highly automated and one of the few plants in the world with such a high-load capacity.